-Home developments are getting impeaching more and more on wildlife’s habitat.
-This means we all need to have a little grace for the other, so we live peacefully together.
+Home developments are impeaching more and more on wildlife’s habitat all the time.
+With a little understanding, patience and a few precautions and common sense steps, we can all enjoy the wonderfully interesting wild animals who share our backyards and cities.
 So, if you have an unwelcome visitor frequenting your property, what do you do?
 Live trapping is not the answer.
 Read these tips from our Animal Care Fact Sheet, Why Live Trapping and Relocation Don’t Work.

 Live trapping may seem like an immediate and easy fix to your wildlife problem, however it is only a temporary solution.
 The homeowner should take action to determine what attracted the animal to their property.
 Then, remove and/or repair the sources of attraction.
 Otherwise, another animal will take up residence once the other (trapped) animal has been removed.
 This can therefore turn into a frustrating, reoccurring problem.
 Wildlife-proofing your home and property is a long-term, preventative, and humane solution.

 Why can’t I trap wildlife and move the animal(s) to another area?